StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 {% endtab %}
 {% tab title="Troubleshooter" %}

-The Troubleshooter role \(`stackstate-k8s-troubleshooter`\) has access to all data available in StackState and the ability to create views and enable/disable monitors.
+The Troubleshooter role \(`stackstate-k8s-troubleshooter`\) has access to all data available in Rancher Observability and the ability to create views and enable/disable monitors.

 Permissions assigned to the predefined troubleshooter role are listed below, these were retrieved using the `sts` CLI.
 For details of the different permissions and how to manage them using the `sts` CLI, see [RBAC permissions](/setup/security/rbac/rbac_permissions.md).